What is a Clean Break Order?

 The only way you can prevent this is by getting a clean break order.

-Importantly, you can’t base your decision just on your current financial situation.
+Importantly, you cannot base your decision just on your current financial situation.
 Instead, you need to consider how your financial situation may improve and how it may encourage your ex-partner to make a financial claim against you.

 How does a clean break order work?

 A clean break order ends all financial ties between a divorcing couple.
-In essence, you and your spouse both agree to not make any claims against the other in the future.
+In essence, you and your spouse both agree not to make any claims against the other in the future.

 You will have different options when it comes to sharing the various assets.